 Category Management also aims to provide customers with what they want, where they want it, and when they want it.
-To do so, products are grouped into categories according to how they are used, consumed or purchased.
+To accomplish that, you can group products into categories according to how they are used, consumed or purchased.

-The idea behind Category Management is also pretty straightforward: to manage each product category in a way that enables maximum consumer appeal while maximising profits.
+The idea behind category management is also pretty straightforward: to manage each product category in a way that enables maximum consumer appeal while also increasing your profits.

-As a category manager, you learn how to develop the best possible customer proposition by implementing data-driven assortment planning, having prices that are competitive, promotions that are attractive, and visually appealing planograms.
+As a category manager, you can learn how to develop the best possible customer proposition by implementing data-driven assortment planning, having competitive pricing, attractive promotions, and visually appealing planograms.

 - Which products will be purchased;